Welcome to the 75th Tablescape Thursday!

 If you miss some of the older sayings and would like to have your own conversation heart-candy custom made with the phrases you choose, you’ll have to buy a full production run, or about 1.7 million candy hearts.
 The good news is, they stay fresh for about five years…so you’ll have plenty of time to enjoy them.

 I couldn’t resist these edible love notes…found these at Wal-mart…

 The pen really works and I ate one…tasted pretty good.

 If you are participating in Tablescape Thursday, please be sure to add your permalink below, and not your general blog address.
-If you aren’t sure how to obtain your permalink or have any questions about using Mr. Linky for this post, just click HERE for detailed instructions.

 Please copy and paste the Tablescape Thursday logo button to your computer.
 Then you can upload it to your side bar and use it in your tablescape post so your visitors will know you are participating.

 Please link back to the host blog, Between Naps on the Porch.
 This is important because it helps those who are visiting your blog, find the other wonderful tablescapes posted for this Tablescape Thursday.

 Please do not add your link below, until your tablescape post is actually published to your blog.

 The following blogs have beautiful tablescapes awaiting your visit: